gregr/ina/nscheme/README.md

     * Counter-example: for performance, unsafe compilers may assume no errors
       * Programs crash or exhibit undefined behavior when assumption fails
       * May employ static analyses to rule out errors and provide warnings
+* no special character type, strings are bytevectors instead (utf-8 assumed)
+  * useful notion of character depends on context
+    * code units (bytes) suffice for typical string manipulation
+    * characters as grapheme clusters (substrings) for user interaction
+    * characters as code points (like Racket's char type) is rarely useful

 ## Run tests